 If you’re looking to work on your testing skills, the ARRL sells many books.
 For the budget minded there are several sites which offer free on-line practice testing.
 A few are QRZ.com, AA9PW.com, and eHam.net.
 There are literally hundreds of these on the internet, try a Google search for “Amateur Radio Practice Exam” You will find plenty.read more

 our members are our community

 JARC is dedicated to promoting the Amateur Radio hobby as well as being there in the times of need for our community.
 We rely on our members to help us carry out our mission.
 Becoming a member helps support the club in more ways than just paying dues.
-We hold and sponsor many of events each year (ham radio classes, Field Day, VEC Testing) and we need members to help us do this.
+We hold and sponsor many of events each year (Contesting, Ham Radio classes, Field Day, VEC Testing) and we need members to help us do this.

 The dues we collect help keep our club resources, such as the club station and repeaters, going so they are there for all to use.
 Since no club would be fun if it was all work parties and volunteer/charity work we’re also a social club.
 We’re always looking for members, whether your an experienced radio operator or just have an interest in the hobby and are looking to get your ham radio license, come on down to one our of Thursday Night meetings or open houses and see what we’re all about!

 * Family Membership is full membership plus $18 for each additional up to a maximum of $72.